What Is a Brain Aneurysm?

 - Injury or trauma to your head

-- Cancer or tumors in head and neck
+- Cancer or tumors in your head and neck

-- Abnormalities at birth, such as tangled blood vessels in your brain
+- Abnormalities at birth, such as tangled blood vessels in your brain, abnormally narrow aorta (coarctation of the aorta), or cerebral arteriovenous malformation (brain AVM)

 - Family history of brain aneurysms